With summer coming to an end in Milledgeville and Middle Georgia, now is an ideal time to get a kick start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then inspect your air conditioner’s drain line—it’s a supple plastic tube.
-If it’s dirty, you can clean it by flowing thinned bleach through the tube to flush the line.
-Or you can replace the tube.
+Then examine your air conditioner’s drain line—it’s a pliable plastic tube.
+If it’s moldy, you can clean it by pouring thinned bleach through the tube to flush the line.
+Or you can buy a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from Air Concepts of Middle Georgia can make your unit more efficient and help it last longer.
-We also offer practical service agreements, so you won’t forget to plan your routine service!
+Annual air conditioner maintenance from Air Concepts of Middle Georgia can make your system more efficient and help it last longer.
+We also offer handy service agreements, so you won’t forget to schedule your annual maintenance!